Pea and Mint Pesto with Radiatori

 4. Drop peas into the same pot of boiling water and cook for 2 minutes.
 Scoop out of the water and drop into the same bowl of ice water.
 Drain.
 Set aside 1 cup of peas to add whole recipe at the end.

 5. Drop pasta in boiling water.
-Cook for 11 minutes.
+Cook following package instructions.

 7. Taste for salt and acid.
 If your pesto just tastes like nothing much, add more salt and lemon juice.